 In some cases, there may be considerations about sustainability (peyote, ibogaine, 5-MEO-DMT).
 You may decide only to work with regenerable and widely available medicine.
 Or you may meet a guide and trust whatever she offers.
 The medicine appears in many forms and the more open you are, the more you allow it to work its magic and find a way into your life.

 You may feel called to have a guide of one gender or another.
-Regardless of biological sex, most mature guides follow a receptive, feminine approach to the work.
-Softness, gentleness, kindness, humility, strong listening ability, and non-rigidity are some characteristics of a competent guide.
-She will be curious about you without assuming she knows better than you.
-You may feel she is merely present in the background, accompanying you by your side, or holding your hand.
+Regardless of biological sex, softness, gentleness, kindness, humility, strong listening ability, and non-rigidity are some characteristics of a competent guide.
+They will be curious about you without assuming they knows better than you.
+You may feel they are merely present in the background, accompanying you by your side, or holding your hand.
 The guide may feel like a parent or grandparent or sibling.
-You will feel like she is a servant waiting on you rather than a king or queen wanting your obedience, respect, and adoration.
+You will feel like they is a servant waiting on you rather than a king or queen wanting your obedience, respect, and adoration.
 A mature guide follows your lead rather than pulling you from the front.
-The feminine approach does less.
+Mature facilitators practice "non-doing."
 A good facilitator does not push, rush, puff up, or have anything to prove.

 These realities may seem subtle at first, but will become clearer as you explore options and speak with more facilitators.
 In the end, an unexpected friend or community may appear to support you on your journey.
 Sometimes the best guides show up in an unassuming fashion without any expectation of getting anything from you.
 Sometimes, you may not think an individual is a guide at first but may change your mind in retrospect.
 The more we look inward and commit to doing the work, the more guides seem to appear in our lives.